-Ryan knows that there is no pain like the loss of a loved one.
-In the face of tragedy, it can be difficult to know what step to take next or how to begin the healing process.
+There is no pain like the loss of a loved one.
+It is difficult to know what step to take next or how to begin the healing process following a tragedy.

 This is especially true when you lose a loved one as the result of someone else’s actions.
 The mental, emotional, and financial challenges that come with their loss can be overbearing.
 While no amount of money can ever replace a family member, at times, taking legal action against those who have caused you pain may be the best step to take in order to begin the healing process.